 A decision on the application for a development consent order for Heysham to M6 Link Road was taken on 19 March 2013 and has now been issued.
-The statement of reasons can be viewed here.

 The period for legal challenge is defined in s118 of the Planning Act 2008.
 Further information about legal challenge can be found in the letter sent to all interested parties accompanying the statement of reasons.